Natural Cold and Flu Remedies Slideshow

 Chicken Soup

 Grandma was onto something.
 Chicken soup may help cold symptoms in more than one way.
-Inhaling the steam can ease nasal congestion.
-Sipping spoonfuls of fluid can help avoid dehydration.
-And some advocates say the soup may soothe inflammation.
-Researchers have found chicken soup has anti-inflammatory properties in the lab, though it's unclear whether this effect translates to real-world colds.
+Inhaling the steam can ease a stuffy nose.
+Sipping spoonfuls of it can help replace the fluids you lose.
+The warm, salty broth can alleviate sore throats.

 Hot Tea

-Drinking hot tea offers some of the same benefits as chicken soup.
-Inhaling the steam relieves congestion, while swallowing the fluid soothes the throat and keeps you hydrated.
-Black and green teas have the added bonus of being loaded with disease-fighting antioxidants, which may fight colds.
+It offers some of the same perks as chicken soup.
+Breathing in the steam relieves congestion, while swallowing the fluid soothes your throat and keeps you hydrated.
+Black and green teas have the added bonus of being loaded with disease-fighting antioxidants, which may help stave off colds, as well.

 Hot Toddy

-The hot toddy is an age-old nighttime cold remedy.
-Since you won't want to drink black tea before bed, make a cup of hot herbal tea.
+This adult drink is an age-old nighttime cold remedy.
+Since you won't want to drink black tea and all that caffeine before bed, make a cup of hot herbal tea.
 Add a teaspoon of honey, a small shot of whiskey or bourbon, and a squeeze of lemon.
-This mixture may ease congestion, soothe the throat and help you sleep.
-Limit yourself to one hot toddy.
-Too much alcohol can disrupt sleep.
+This mixture may ease congestion, soothe your throat, alleviate your cough, and help you sleep.
+Don’t drink alcohol if you take any medications without clearing it with your doctor first.
+And limit yourself to one -- too much alcohol can interfere with your sleep.

 Garlic

-Garlic has long been touted for legendary germ-fighting abilities.
-One study showed garlic supplements may help prevent colds when taken daily.
-However, more research is needed to determine garlic’s real effects.
-But garlic is very nutritious.
-In addition, it can help spice up your meals when a stuffy nose makes everything taste bland.
+It's long been known as a germ fighter.
+And one study showed garlic supplements may help prevent colds when taken daily.
+But more research needs to be done to figure out its real effects.
+It does have nutrients, and in food form it can also help spice up your meals when a stuffy nose makes everything taste bland.

 Neti Pot

-You can use the same DIY saline solution in a neti pot.
-This small ceramic pot is used to flush out the nasal passages with a saltwater solution -- a process known as nasal irrigation.
+You can use the same DIY saline solution in this gadget.
+It lets you flush out your nasal passages with a saltwater solution.
 The result is thinner mucus that drains more easily.
-Research suggests neti pots are useful in relieving sinus symptoms, such as congestion, pressure, and facial pain, particularly in patients with chronic sinus troubles.
+Research suggests Neti pots can ease symptoms like congestion, pressure, and facial pain, particularly in people with ongoing (chronic) sinus troubles.
+The Neti solution also comes in a bottle with a nozzle that goes in your nose and generates a gentle force to flush your sinuses.

 Menthol Ointment